 One of the books I am reading at the moment is The Startup Owner’s Manual.
 In it, Steve Blank proposes a breakdown of businesses into two stages, which each of those having a series of sub-stages and sub-sub-stages.

-Customer Development: Searching for a scalable business model involves
+- Customer Development: Searching for a scalable business model involves - Customer Discovery: Searching for a model (problem/solution fit) - Stating your hypotheses

-Customer Validation: Making sure it is scalable (product/market fit)
+- Customer Validation: Making sure it is scalable (product/market fit) - Initial Positioning

 So, I can say that I will be searching for a business model over the next few months, or possibly longer.
 Further, after I find one I need to validate it.